Python Packaging

 cibuildwheel

-The result: one wheel per (OS × Python version) combination, ready to upload to PyPI.
+The result: around 30-40 wheels (one per OS/arch/Python version), ready to upload to PyPI.

 cibuildwheel